Get Rates Near You!

 Ally allows you to automate the savings process through recurring transfers or roundups.
 You may create up to 30 buckets at a time.

 SoFi allows you to split your savings into buckets known as “vaults.”
-To earn the best rate, however, you’ll need to set up direct deposits to your SoFi checking account.
+To earn the best rate, however, you’ll need to set up direct deposits to your SoFi Checking and Savings account.

 You can fund your vaults via transfers or roundups.
 There is a designated vault for emergency expenses called the SoFi Money Emergency Fund and a limit of 20 vaults.